spryker/oryx/docs/dependency-injection/dependency-injection.md

 ## inject vs resolve

-there are two primary methods for injecting services and dependencies into components: `inject` and `resolve`.
+There are two primary methods for injecting services and dependencies into components: `inject` and `resolve`.

 ### inject()